korlibs/korge-hello-world-standalone/README.md

-# Korge Hello World and Template
+# Korge Hello World Standalone

 This is a Hello World and Template for the KorGe game engine.
-Using gradle with kotlin-dsl.
+Using korge wrapper.
-You can open this project in IntelliJ IDEA by opening the folder or the build.gradle.kts file.
+You can open this project by calling `korge open`.

-You can find this template at GitHub: <https://github.com/korlibs/korge-hello-world>
+You can find this template at GitHub: <https://github.com/korlibs/korge-hello-world-standalone>

-You can find the KorGE documentation here: <https://docs.korge.org/korge/>
+You can find the KorGE documentation here: <https://docs.korge.org/>